Ampless/Adsignificamus/README.md

 usually is like Untis always does HTML.
 But the HTML format is not documented here, because it does not depend on the DSB API used.

-# Section 2 - The Android API
+# 2 The Android API

 This was the most-used API of DSBMobile.
 Most implementations used it It does **not** require any kind of session.
 Like the other APIs it uses HTTPS